By Barry Morris

 “After being in the Army, I have seen firsthand the skills that veterans and spouses can bring to a company,” Filbin said.
 “I have also seen and experienced the difficulties of finding work for these groups and anything that we can do at USEFUZE to help military members and their families is worth it to me and our company.”

-The USO’s Operation Jump Start and USEFUZE pair well together because both provide a path for soon-to-be small businesses owners to gain free access to entrepreneurs who have experienced success in running a small business or enterprise, just as Filbin did after his transition.
+The USO previously partnered with USEFUZE through the USO’s Operation Jump Start event in 2021, which encouraged and prepared service members and their spouses to begin their entrepreneurial and employment journeys for a successful post-military future.
+USO Operation Jump Start and USEFUZE paired well together because both provide a path for soon-to-be small business owners to gain free access to entrepreneurs who have experienced success in running a small business or enterprise, just as Filbin did after his transition.

-To learn more the USO’s professional development services and career solutions visit USO Pathfinder® Transition Program
+To learn more about the USO’s professional development services and career solutions visit USO Pathfinder® Transition Program

 More Stories Like This